Friday, May 23, 2025

 JTAG

 JTAG, or Joint Test Action Group, is a standard protocol used for testing and debugging integrated circuits, particularly on printed circuit boards (PCBs).
-It consists of a set of pins that enable communication with embedded devices for various purposes, such as programming, debugging, and boundary scan testing and also we can able to modify firmware using Jtagulator.
+It consists of a set of pins that enable communication with embedded devices for various purposes, such as programming, debugging, and boundary scan testing.
+Also, we can modify firmware using Jtagulator.

 JTAG pins, typically labelled TDI (Test Data In), TDO (Test Data Out), TCK (Test Clock), and TMS (Test Mode Select), provide a standardized interface for accessing and controlling devices during development and production.
 JTAG’s versatility makes it invaluable for diagnosing hardware issues, verifying connections, and programming firmware in electronic systems.